mxagar/pyimagesearch_tutorials/siamese_networks/README.md

 Most of the examples were obtained from the [PyImageSearch](https://pyimagesearch.com/) website:

+Part I: MNIST with Tensorflow / Keras

 - Building Image Pairs for Siamese Networks (PyImageSearch / Tensorflow)
 - Implementing Your First Siamese Network with Keras and TensorFlow (PyImageSearch / Tensorflow)
 - Comparing Images for Similarity with Siamese Networks (PyImageSearch / Tensorflow)
-- Improving Accuracy with Contrastive Loss (PyImageSearch / Tensorflow)
+- **Improving Accuracy with Contrastive Loss (PyImageSearch / Tensorflow)**

+Part II: X

+- A
+- B

+Part III: X

 - Face Recognition with Siamese Networks, Keras, and TensorFlow (PyImageSearch / Tensorflow)
 - Building a Dataset for Triplet Loss with Keras and TensorFlow (PyImageSearch / Tensorflow)
 - Triplet Loss with Keras and TensorFlow (PyImageSearch / Tensorflow)